Auckland Astronomical Society

 Rotorua Astronomical Society

-The Rotorua Astronomical Society is a small society that meets in the Community Centre in the old bowling clubrooms at the end of Kamahi Place on the first Wednesday of the month.
+The Rotorua Astronomical Society is a small society that meets in the Rotorua Arts Village (R.A.V.E) on the corner of Hinemaru and Himemoa streets on the first Wednesday of the month.
 Meetings are usually addressed by one of the members.
 The society has an observatory located at a dark sky site near the Green Lake on the way to lake Tarawera and just 15 Km from Rotorua Central Post Office.
 The Main telescope is a 15 cm Schmidt-Cassegrain reflector.
 Other members, including one who has won awards for telescope building, have their own telescopes.
 There is also an interest in Educational Astronomy.

 Meetings are held at 7.30 pm on the first Wednesday of the month (excluding January)